alpo22/react-notes/deploying.md

 #### Lerna
-> Lerna makes it easier to bump package versions and generate changelogs.
+> Lerna transpiles ES6 with Babel and makes it easier to bump package versions.
+It can also generate changelogs and publish, but we are using Changeset for this now.

   - link packages in a monorepo (`lerna bootstrap`), i.e. for each package:
     - runs `npm install` (installs 3rd-party dependencies)